Last updated: 11 July 2023

 Waltham Forest provides commissioned services that families can access using their short breaks hours.
 ‘Commissioned’ means they have been bought in by the local authority under a contract with the provider.

 A range of activities are available at two specialist playgrounds with activities designed to meet the needs of children and young people with additional needs.
 They offer an inclusive and individualised service to each child.
 They can offer both holiday schemes and weekend activities.

-The outreach service is designed in to meet the needs of disabled children/ young people and their families through planned 1:1 sessions, where the provider facilitates leisure and play activities to help the child/young person expand their interests and explore, new social opportunities and build up positive experiences and skills.
+The outreach service is designed to meet the needs of disabled children/ young people and their families through planned 1:1 sessions, where the provider facilitates leisure and play activities to help the child/young person expand their interests and explore new social opportunities and build up positive experiences and skills.

 Families are allocated a trained designated short breaks worker who organises regular sessions in partnership with the family.
 The sessions can be home and community based depending on the needs of the child/young person and their family.
 Workers can also come along to family outings to provide support.

 Holiday schemes, weekend schemes and after school clubs